Stan Reents, PharmD

-Can you say "personal locator beacon"?
-Either way, you might want to give these devices some serious consideration, particularly if you like to hike alone.
+Have you heard of "Personal Locator Beacons"?
+You might want to give these devices some serious consideration, particularly if you like to hike alone.
 Leading manufacturers are:

 But, low-tech works, too.
 A mirror and a whistle are absolutely critical.
 In lieu of a mirror, a knife blade, a credit card, or even the aluminum foil from a gum wrapper might work to reflect sunlight and help someone find you.

 Excessive Liquids: Obviously, you're going to need water during a long hike, but keep in mind that 1 gallon of water weighs 8.4 lbs.
 So, consider using a filtration / sterilization system to minimize the amount of water you carry.
 If you are bringing water, and you are going to hike the same trail out and back, stash some of your water along the trail going out so you can retrieve it on the return trip.